cihatsolak/net7-jwt-token/README.md

-# NET CORE 5 - JWT TOKEN
+# NET 5 - JWT TOKEN

 #### By providing security with jwt tokens, I enable users to send requests to their service addresses.